levelup-wz/laboratorio-c-sharp/README.md

-# Semana 3 - Introdução a Orientação a Objetos
+# Semana 4 - Herança, Interface e Polimorfismo
-- [x]  Cria classe Categoria
-- [x]  Testa classe Categoria
-- [x]  Cria a classe Produto
+- [x]  Cria a classe ProdutoIsento
-- [x]  Testa a classe Produto
+- [x]  Testa a classe ProdutoIsento
-- [x]  Cria a classe Pedido
+- [x]  Cria a classe Estoque
-- [x]  Testa a classe Pedido
+- [x]  Testa a entrada de Produto no Estoque
-- [x]  Cria a classe Cliente
-- [x]  Testa a classe Cliente
+- [x] Testa a saída de Produto no Estoque
-- [ ]  Ao instanciar as classes: Categoria, Produto, Cliente, Pedido, definir Id automaticamente